cablehead/stacks/README.md

 ## Todo

+### Next release

+- Edit inside a Stack should:
+    - replace the item that's in the Stack
+    - preserve the old and new copies in the root Stack

+- Should be able to Copy an entire Stack

 - Test against a clean empty state

 - Add ability to create a Note

 - Potentially rename Clipboard to.. /?

+### And then

 - Clicking trigger in the Actions Modal doesn't trigger the action